-For example, Task 2.4 will provide the basic functionalities to realize drag & drop, while 2.6 will use those functionalities to actually implement a Process Composer UI allowing users to drag & drop process elements.
-In addition to this, a Dashboard view seamlessly integrates the Process Composer UI into the overall SOA4AII Studio environment.
+For example, 2.4 will provide the basic functionalities to realize drag & drop, while 2.6 will use those functionalities to actually implement a Process Composer UI allowing people drag & drop process elements.
+In addition to this, a Dashboard view seamlessly integrates the Process Composer UI into the overall SOA4All Studio environment.

-Similar to this, Task 2.4 also provides services for other implementations such as the WSMO Lite and MicroWSMO editor and the consumption platform.
+Similar to this, task 2.4 also provides services for other implementations such as the WSMO Lite and MicroWSMO editor and the consumption platform.